data-science-with-r/data-visualization-transformation-project/README.md

 >
 > ###
 >
-> This is a final project for course 1.
+> This is the final project for course 1.
 This will not be graded, and is
 > intended to provide you with the opportunity to test the skills you’ve
 > acquired throughout the course in a less structured environment.
-> This project is also structured for you to host on a webpage and link as proof of work on your resume / cv.
+> This project is also structured for you to host on a webpage and link as proof of work on your resume or CV.
 >
 > Rubric items can be found at the end of the README in the Self rubric section to help self-assessment of your project.
 Do not expand the rubric items until you have finished a draft of your project.
 >